What It’s Really Like to Live in San Miguel de Allende: Costs, Neighborhoods, Vibe, and Daily Life

 Food Scene in San Miguel de Allende

 The city is massively influenced by its art culture, with vibrant colors clinging to the Spanish-Colonial architecture.
 That vibrancy flows from the buildings to the people, to the food, which is art.
+The restaurant scene is strong, with an abundance of great restaurants ranging from casual eateries to gourmet international cuisine.

 street tacos in San Miguel de Allende